 Full Disclosure: Some of the links on this page are affiliate links.
 Purchasing through these links will help support the site at no extra cost to you :)

 When cosplay tools are brought to mind, a few immediately stand out: worbla, exercise mats, heat guns… Slowly but surely, 3D printing is entering the maker lexicon as a means of producing higher quality cosplay.
+Today, 3D printed cosplay can be seen at most every large convention.
 What is 3D printing though exactly, what can you make with a 3D printer, and how can it improve cosplay?

 Let’s dive in!

 History of 3D Printing

 3D printing, or additive manufacturing (as it is often referenced), isn’t new.
 In fact, it has a rich past beginning in the 1980’s.

 The first 3D printers used polymers on a bed that hardened when exposed to UV light.
 In 1988, the first printer was revealed that extruded material (much like the typical 3D printer today).
 Heated material was laid layer by layer to achieve the desired form.

 It wasn’t until consumer production of 3D printers started happening in the early 2000’s that 3D printer usage started heating up.
 In 2005, Dr. Adrian Bowyer started the RepRap Project to start development of an open source 3D printer that could create parts to build itself—that is a 3D printed 3D printer.
 Now, what was once relegated to large manufacturers was more economical for consumers.

 What followed was a wave of devices and printers aimed at democratizing and enhancing the technology.
 Nowadays, 3D printers not only use additive processes, but stereolithography, fusion, and many other processes to create 3D models.
 Models can also be made in a variety of materials including plastic, metal, and wood.